-A variety of unusual fungi and lichens, ferns and wildflowers flourish in the forest.
-Several rare species of lichen have been found in NCC nature reserves along the Percival River.
-The area boasts the widest diversity of lichen across PEI to date.
-Many species of lichen are sensitive to air pollution.
-Their presence and variety within the Percival River forests indicates a healthy environment.
+A variety of unusual fungi and lichens, ferns and wildflowers flourish in the forest, including several rare species of lichen.
+The Percival River area boats the widest diversity of lichen in PEI.
+Many species of lichen are sensitive to air pollution, and their presence and variety indicates a healthy environment.